Compare School Options

 How We Rank Schools

 This list concentrates on master’s degrees in school counseling.
-Degrees available in this field include Master of Science (MS), Master of Arts (MA), and Master of Education (M.Ed).
-Each type of degree program has a somewhat different theoretical and practical orientation, but all will prepare you for a career as a school counselor.
+Degrees available in this field include Master of Science (MS), Master of Arts (MA), and Master of Education (MEd).

 All of the programs reviewed are offered by regionally accredited institutions.
-Many programs also have programmatic accreditation through the Council for Accreditation of Counseling and Related Education Programs (CACREP) or the Council for Accreditation of Educator Preparation (CAEP).
+Many of these options also have programmatic accreditation through the Council for Accreditation of Counseling and Related Education Programs (CACREP).

-We evaluated based on reputation, flexibility, affordability, faculty, and coursework.
-We then calculated an Intelligent Score for each degree on a scale of 0 to 100.
+We evaluated programs based on their reputation, flexibility, affordability, faculty, and coursework.
+Then, we calculated an Intelligent Score for each program on a scale of 0 to 100.
 For a more extensive explanation, check out our ranking methodology.

 What Can You Expect from an Online Master’s in School Counseling Program?